mathcoll/t6/ROADMAP.md

 ### Milestone 0 - 2016: API basics and simple UI to manage most of resources
   - [x] POST, GET, PUT, DELETE on all resources
   - [x] The Api is handling and storing datapoints on each flows

+### Milestone -1 - back in 2012-2013: First code to collect measurements from sensors
+  - [x] Collect measurement - not using any Api
+  - [x] Store measure to SQLite Db